-- 126 The management body shall ensure appropriate risk management and risk controlling, including an effective internal audit/control system within the enterprise. - 127 Depending on the size of the enterprise, the internal audit shall be perceived as an independent unit. - The responsibility for internal audit lies with the management body.
+- 129 The management body shall ensure appropriate risk management and risk controlling, including an effective internal audit/control system within the enterprise. - 130 The management body shall report to the supervisory body on the effectiveness of the risk management system on a regular basis, but at least after the end of each financial year in connection with the annual financial statements. - 131 Depending on the size of the enterprise, the internal audit shall be perceived as an independent unit. - 132 The responsibility for internal audit lies with the management body.
 The internal audit may be directly subordinate to the management body, or, in the case of an existing group structure, it may be carried out by the parent enterprise or a sister enterprise or externally.
-The choice of the organisational anchoring of the internal audit function shall be made considering the size of the enterprise and the nature of the audit subject matter. - 129 The management body and supervisory body may issue audit mandates to the internal audit function.
+The choice of the organisational anchoring of the internal audit function shall be made considering the size of the enterprise and the nature of the audit subject matter. - The management body and the supervisory body in consultation with the management body may issue audit mandates to the internal audit function or the person entrusted with the task.
 Proposals from the internal audit function shall also be included.
 The audit mandates shall be issued in writing.
-The audit results of the internal audit function shall be reported to the respective issuer in a timely manner.
-The shareholders' meeting shall be informed of the report. - 130 The supervisory body, in consultation with the head of the internal audit function, shall examine whether it is appropriate for the head of the internal audit function to report directly to the supervisory body.
+The audit results of the internal audit function shall be reported to the management body in a timely manner.
+The supervisory body and the shareholders' meeting shall receive at least the key points of the report for information. - The internal audit function shall review whether forensic audit procedures are required.
+The head of the internal audit function shall report on the work of the internal audit function to the supervisory body or one of its committees at least once a year.